Dobbosynths/Dobbos-Cracker/README.md

 ---

 Dobbos Cracker has two options.
-The first is to find password hashes from comprimised email accounts, to do this it uses the [Breach Directory API](https://rapidapi.com/rohan-patra/api/breachdirectory).
+The first is to find password hashes from comprimised email accounts, to do this it uses the [Breach Directory API](https://rapidapi.com/rohan-patra/api/breachdirectory) (You need an api key to run the first option).
 You can acquire a free api key from the website.
 The second is to break hashes using the website [Hashes](https://hashes.com/en/decrypt/hash)